uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 # Edited Online
 >>>>>>> 7e2e0c3b4a819b3cf3c285a47a862f975629bf8a
 ```
 7. Here we decide what we want to keep, and what we want to delete.
 Once we have decided what to keep, we need to remove the unwanted code, as well as the tags that Git has inserted.
-Let's keep both edits, and simply remove the tags that Git added.
+You will want to make sure the code conflicts are resolved, and that the code works.
+In this case, let's keep both edits, and simply remove the tags that Git added.
 Your code should look like this:
 ```R
 print("Hello Github")
 # I added this code on GitHub Online